You Earned a Ticket!

 Education in rural schools

-Educational results in California's rural districts severely lags results in more urban districts, a topic investigated by EdSource in 2018.
-(Follow the link for an interactive map comparing the rates at which high school graduates attended colleges in the CSU and UC systems.)
+Educational results in California's rural districts severely lag results in more urban districts, a topic investigated by EdSource in 2018.
+Follow the link for an interactive map comparing the rates at which high school graduates attended colleges in the CSU and UC systems.

 Buses and school integration

 Over time, additional court decisions (especially Milliken v.
-Bradley) ended court-ordered busing.
+Bradley) ended court-ordered busing in America more broadly.

 Not every student attends the school nearest home.
+Not all students have a choice of schools, but some do.
 Does choice tend to make segregation better or worse?
 Read on to lesson 5.2 to find out... but first take a moment to pass the quiz below and earn your ticket.

 Quiz